ZYpp

-ZYpp (or libzypp; "Zen / YaST Packages Patches Patterns Products") is a package manager engine that powers Linux applications like YaST, Zypper and the implementation of PackageKit for openSUSE and SUSE Linux Enterprise.
+ZYpp (or libzypp; "Zen / YaST Packages Patches Patterns Products") is a package manager engine that powers Linux applications like Myrlyn, YaST, Zypper and the implementation of PackageKit for openSUSE and SUSE Linux Enterprise.
 Unlike some more basic package managers, it provides a satisfiability solver to compute package dependencies.
 It is a free and open-source software project sponsored by SUSE and licensed under the terms of the GNU General Public License v2 or later.
 ZYpp is implemented mostly in the programming language C++.

 Zypper is the native command-line interface of the ZYpp package manager to install, remove, update and query software packages of local or remote (networked) media.
 Its graphical equivalent is the YaST package manager module.
 It has been used in openSUSE since version 10.2 beta1.
 In openSUSE 11.1, Zypper reached version 1.0.
 Zypper is also part of the mobile Linux distributions MeeGo, Sailfish OS, and Tizen.